kk-digital/kcg-ml-sd1p4/README.md

 - `random_walk`: Random walk on the embedding space, with the prompt embedding as origin.
 Defaults to False.

-#### Image Grid Creator
+#### Image Grid Generator

-The Image Grid Creator is a script that generates a grid of images from a directory or a zip file containing images.
+The Image Grid generator is a script that generates a grid of images from a directory or a zip file containing images.

 ##### Usage

 Run the script with the following command:

-    python script_name.py --input_path <input_path> --n <number of images width> --m <number of images height> --img_size <size of grid image>
+    python grid_generator.py --input_path <input_path> --n <number of images width> --m <number of images height> --img_size <size of grid image>

 ### Generate Images Random Prompt